PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm

-Different from the two groups of methods above, we propose \textbf{po}int cloud pre-training via neural re\textbf{nder}ing (PonderV2), an extension of our preliminary work published at conference ICCV 2023~\cite{huang2023ponder}, as shown in \figref{fig:teaser_tasks}.
-Our motivation is that neural rendering, one of the most amazing progress and domain-specific designs in 3D vision, can be leveraged to enforce the point cloud features being able to encode rich geometry and appearance cues.
-Why should rendering be considered the optimal choice for 3D representation learning?
-Drawing inspiration from the human visual system's ability to intelligently perceive the 3D world through engagement with a 2D canvas, we realize that understanding and cognition inherently manifest in the 2D `rendering' of the original 3D environment.
-Based on this fundamental principle, the conception of a rendering task as the foundation for 3D pre-training arises as the most intuitive bridge connecting the physical 3D world and the perceptual 2D realm.
-Specifically, 3D points are forwarded to a 3D encoder to learn the geometry and appearance of the scene via a neural representation, which is leveraged to render the RGB or depth images in a differentiable way.
+Specifically, 3D data formats, such as multi-view images or point clouds, are processed through an encoder, then a decoder, to generate RGB or depth images using differentiable rendering techniques.
 The network is trained to minimize the difference between rendered and observed 2D images.
 In doing so, our method implicitly encodes 3D space, facilitating the reconstruction of continuous 3D shape structures and the intricate appearance characteristics of their 2D projections.
-The flexibility of our method enables seamless integration into the 2D framework that takes as input multi-view images.
-Furthermore, given the 2D nature of the loss terms, it affords the flexibility to employ diverse signals for supervision, including RGB images, depth images, and annotated semantic labels.
+Furthermore, given the 2D nature of the loss terms, it provides the flexibility to employ diverse signals for supervision, including RGB images, depth images, and semantic knowledge from 2D foundation models.